divyaathiyarath/backend/models/sample.md

-// Here we are dealing with the DB queries for sample
+# This file will handle the DB queries for sample.